How can we help?

 - If you have discovered that your speed test results are normal for your connection and that you are experiencing browsing issues, we recommend referring to the Browsing support section.

-How to check the network interface card and/or ethernet adapter speeds on your Apple computer.- Make sure your Ethernet cable is plugged in, and verify that you are connected to the network in System Preference > Network.
+- Make sure your Ethernet cable is plugged in, and verify that you are connected to the network in System Preference > Network.

 - Locate the Network Utility on your mac.
 It is in Applications > Utilities > Network Utility.
 Alternatively, search Network Utility in Spotlight Search.